briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

 permit the person to bring it to a stop within the assured clear distance ahead.

 2. _(b)_ It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to Ohio R.C.
-4511.21 by the Ohio Director of Transportation or Council, for the operator of a motor vehicle to operate the same at a speed not exceeding the following:
+[4511.21][ORC Section 4511.21] by the Ohio Director of Transportation or Council, for the operator of a motor vehicle to operate the same at a speed not exceeding the following:

     1. _(1)_